Can Foreigners Open A US Investment Account?

 Which broker is best for non-US citizens (non-residents)?

-We at RationalThinking have been clients of Interactive Brokers for decades.
-We are thus of course biased, but IB offers many advantages compared to many other brokers:
+We at QuantifiedStrategies have been clients of Interactive Brokers for decades.
+We are thus, of course, biased, but IB offers many advantages compared to many other brokers:

 - Most jurisdictions are accepted.

 - You have access to 25 international markets, not only US markets.

 - If you later want to be more active Interactive Brokers offers a great trading platform.

 - The founder owns about 75% of the company and has skin in the game.

 Taxes and death are certain

 The taxation of capital is pretty similar all over the world.
 Capital gains are usually sourced to the residency (where you live) and not taxed where the gains accrued.
 If you live in Sweden and have capital gains in Interactive Brokers in US stocks, you need to file for taxes in Sweden, not in the US (unless it’s a partnership that provides a K-1).